Berkeley-CS61B/website-fa23/materials/proj/proj3/index.md

 the variables will go out of scope.
 Thus, you will need to persist the state of your program on some files that your program should create.

-When the user restarts `byow.Core.Main` and presses `L`, the world should be in **exactly the same state as it was before the project was terminated**.
+When the user restarts `Core.Main` and presses `L`, the world should be in **exactly the same state as it was before the project was terminated**.
 This state includes the state of the random number generator!
 More on this in the next section.
 In the case that a user attempts to load but there is no previous save, your system should simply quit and the UI interface should close with no errors produced.